songyy0415/epsilon/poincare/doc/simplification.md

 Dimension covers scalars, points, booleans, units, matrix size, and list size (handled in a different functions in a similar way).

-This is done first here so that all following steps can assume the dimension is correct, removing the need for many checks.
+This is done as early as possible so that all following steps can assume the dimension is correct, removing the need for many checks.

-Some issues such as Unreal, division by zero or other undefinitions can still arise later.
+Some issues such as NonReal, division by zero or other undefinitions can still arise later.

+## Extract units

+If the expression contains non-angular units, [downgrade the approximation strategy](#approximation-strategy).

+This is the only step where the projection context is altered to store the expression's unit.
+This will be used later when putting the units back during beautification.

+If the expression has non-Kelvin temperature units (°C or °F), convert the entire tree to Kelvins here.
+Such conversion must be done at root level.

 ## Approximation strategy

 The simplification algorithm handles two simplification strategies:
- - `Default`: Default strategy.
+ - `Default`: Default strategy. $$ln(2)*x+\frac{1}{3}+random()*\pi$$
- - `ApproximateToFloat`: Everything that can be approximated to a float is approximated (everything but variables, random, expressions having children that cannot be approximated).
+ - `ApproximateToFloat`: Everything that can be approximated to a float is approximated (everything but variables, random, expressions having children that cannot be approximated). $$0.693*x+0.333+random()*3.14$$

-`ApproximateToFloat` strategy is less demanding in term of tree size, but the quality of the simplification will downgrade (example of $1-0.3-0.7$).
-It is a downgraded strategy compared to the `Default` one.
+`ApproximateToFloat` strategy is less demanding in term of tree size, but the quality of the simplification will downgrade compared to the `Default` one.

-Strategy is a parameter given to the simplification.
-We start simplification with the given startegy, and we can downgrade the strategy during the simplification process for example if:
+Strategy is a context parameter given to the simplification.
+We start simplification with the given strategy, and we can downgrade the strategy during the simplification process for example if:
-- we detected units in the expression: most units (except angle ones) enforce an approximation of the expression
+- we detected units in the expression
 - `TreeStack` is full

 To ensure a constant strategy throughout the simplification process, we raise a `RelaxContext` exception that restarts the simplification with a downgraded strategy, unless it is already at the downgraded strategy.

 Most of the time, we use the `Default` strategy and let the simplification handle eventual strategy change.

-### If strategy is `ApproximateToFloat`

-We apply a first round of approximation here to reduce the expression as much as possible.
-We do it before projection because it can reduce approximation precision, and before random nodes seeding because it is not yet relevant.

-For example:
-$$ln(cos(x))^{ln(cos(1))} = ln(cos(x))^{-0.615626}$$

 ## Projection

 It is expected to:
+- Approximated everything that can be if strategy is `ApproximateToFloat`.
 - Reduce the number of equivalent representations of an expression (Div(A,B) -> Mult(A, Pow(B, -1))).
 It replace nodes not handled by reduction with other nodes handled by reduction.
 - Un-contextualize the expression (remove unit, complex format and angle units considerations from reduction algorithm)
 - Do nothing if applied a second time